Lyn Duff: International journalism

 By the late 1990s, Duff was a well-established international journalist with postings in Haiti, Israel, Croatia, several African countries, and Vietnam.
 After the United States invaded Afghanistan, she traveled to the front lines as one of the few non-embedded Western journalists.

 In early 2000 she began to cover religious affairs from her posting in Jerusalem, writing widely on the problems and conflicts between Christians, Jews, and Muslims.
 In 2002, Duff earned an MA in Theology.

 In February 2004, Duff, who was then living six months out of every year in Jerusalem, was home in the United States on a brief visit when a group of ex-soldiers overthrew the democratically elected government of Haiti.
 She quickly traveled to Haiti, arriving in Port-au-Prince when the coup was only days old and reporting on the situation extensively for several national media outlets.

 During 2004–2006, Duff regularly covered the situation in Haiti for San Francisco Bay View, Pacifica Radio's Flashpoints, and Pacific News Service.
 Her reporting is a blend of in-depth investigative reports and "as told to" first person commentaries by Haitian nationals.
 Subjects have included politically motivated mass rape, the United Nations mission in Haiti, killings by American Marines in Port-au-Prince, civilians taking over the neighborhood of Bel Air and murders of street children by police and ex-soldiers.

+Academic career

+In her academic career, she has used the name Athena Kolbe.
+Kolbe earned a master's degree in social work at Wayne State University in Detroit, Michigan in 2006.
+While at Wayne State Kolbe worked with her advisor Royce Hutson on a study of violence in Haiti.

+A 2 September 2006 article Kolbe and Hutson wrote for The Lancet, "Human rights abuse and other criminal violations in Port-au-Prince, Haiti: a random survey of households", based on the study faced criticism for being too supportive of president Jean-Bertrand Aristide and also for citing two articles written by Duff without disclosing that Duff and Kolbe were the same person.

+Kolbe earned a PhD from the University of Michigan at Ann Arbor in 2015; her dissertation was titled "Reintegrating members of armed groups into Haitian society: An evaluation of three approaches".
+She has taught at Barry University since 2022.